Jiahuiqu/MACRMoI-N/README.md

 # Joint Contextual Representation Model-Informed Interpretable Network With Dictionary Aligning for Hyperspectral and LiDAR Classification

-## This example implements the paper in review [Joint Contextual Representation Model-Informed Interpretable Network With Dictionary Aligning for Hyperspectral and LiDAR Classification]
+This example implements the paper in review [Joint Contextual Representation Model-Informed Interpretable Network With Dictionary Aligning for Hyperspectral and LiDAR Classification] (IEEE Transactions on Circuits and Systems for Video Technology 2023)

 ## Prerequisites